rodrigopdo/template-creator/notes.md

 * Create a btn to save the template.
 This functionalities:
  - At the first, save templates data through Local Storage
  -
-Create a Template Card Above (same page)
+* Create a Template Card Above (same page)

-* Input template name as start creating new template
+* Create feature to generate pdf from click on Template Card;

+* PDF lib

 ### Save function: